Frame foam – the specialist for interior doors

 How long does door foam take to dry?

 The advantage of 2C foam is that it hardens quickly and in a controlled manner.
 Shorter hardening times ensure that you can carry on working after a short time.
-Ideally, the frame foam is no longer sticky after five to eight minutes, and can even be cut after eight to twelve minutes.
+The entire curing process is divided into the following four stages.

 How to mount interior doors with frame foam